hongaar/bandersnatch/README.md

 #### `command.action(function)`

-Function to execute when command is invoked.
+Function to execute when the command is invoked.
 Is called with one argument: an object containing key/value pairs of parsed arguments and options.

 ### `runner`